 Regarding the ‘no’ answer, a few things need to be unpacked.
 First, the moral argument sometimes traffics in the language of whether morality can be objective without God and sometimes it traffics in the language of whether there could be morality at all without God.
 Framing the argument in the latter way is what gives rise to my prima facia response above.
 Framing it in the former way avoids the problem of trying to defend the existence of something absent God’s existence in this prima facie reading.
 It also allows for the important distinction between the epistemology of morality (knowing that something is moral/immoral) and the ontology of morality (what it is that makes something moral/immoral).
 But in an important sense, one might argue that the question of the objectivity of morality and the question of the ontology of morality are really the same practically speaking, since it would be difficult to distinguish morality without objectivity from abject moral relativism or even from moral nihilism.
 I will leave this discussion aside for our purposes.

 Given that what is good for X has proximately to do with X’s nature, then the objectivity issue is quite straightforward.
 Human goodness is defined in terms of human nature.
 Given (in Aquinas) that human nature is an objective fact of reality, then human goodness is an objective fact of reality.
-To deny the objectivity of morality in the absence of God would be like denying the objectivity of gravity in the absence of God.
+To deny the objectivity of goodness (and, with additional argument, by extension, morality) in the absence of God would be like denying the objectivity of gravity in the absence of God.

 But something is still missing here.
 To define the good for a human in terms of human nature has not yet risen to the level of moral goodness.
 The failure to recognize the distinctions between ‘good’ and ‘moral good’ can be the source of some confusion among the detractors of Natural Law Theory.
 One can begin to grasp the significance and distinctiveness of human moral goodness when one identifies why it is that we regard humans as guilty for wrongdoing and yet do not regard animals for wrongdoing in the same way.
 In Aquinas, morality is unique in humans among sensible creatures on earth because only humans have rationality, free will, and are able to desire the good for its own sake.